custom-components/ble_monitor/info.md

 #### active_scan

   (boolean)(Optional) In active mode scan requests will be sent, which is most often not required, but slightly increases the sensor battery consumption.
-'Passive mode' means that you are not sending any request to the sensor but you are just reciving the advertisements sent by the BLE devices.
+'Passive mode' means that you are not sending any request to the sensor but you are just receiving the advertisements sent by the BLE devices.
 This parameter is a subject for experiment.
 Default value: False

 #### hci_interface

   (positive integer)(Optional) This parameter is used to select the bt-interface used.
 0 for hci0, 1 for hci1 and so on.
-On most systems, the interface is one, and this is hci0.
+On most systems, the interface is hci0.
 Default value: 0

 ## Frequently asked questions